darkoverlordofdata/shmupwarz-cpp/readme.md

     mix of opengl & sdl2 similar to monogame run on desktop and emscripten

     replace vala and zerog with c++17.
 As much as I like vala, valagame must die.
-I learned about impelemting a monogame style engine using c/cpp.
+    I learned about impelementing a monogame style engine using c/cpp.

 ### coding convention

     Follows the MSDN convention - all public clases and members are PascalCase, parameters and locals are camelCase, member fields may be private mPascalCase